-In the FPV, Pierce \& Moin \cite{Pierce_Moin} included the upper and middle branches of the temperature versus scalar dissipation rate curve, which addressed the issue of unsteady flamelet behavior such as extinction and re-ignition.
-Pierce \& Moin also introduced the progress variable (which tracks the global progression of the locally reacting mixture as a function of scalar dissipation rate at maximum flamelet temperature), greatly simplifying computations by governing this variable with a partial differential equation on the resolved scale.
+In the FPV, Pierce and Moin \cite{Pierce_Moin} included the upper and middle branches of the maximum temperature versus SDR curve, which addressed the issue of unsteady combustion behavior such as extinction and re-ignition.
+Pierce and Moin also introduced the progress variable (which tracks the global progression of the locally reacting mixture as a function of scalar dissipation rate at maximum flamelet temperature), greatly simplifying computations by governing this variable with a partial differential equation on the resolved scale.
 The inputs to the FPV model however, namely the progress variable and the mixture fraction, are taken directly from the resolved flow to the flame zone in the flamelet.
-The present authors believe that, when treating turbulent combustion at the Kolmogorov scale, the resolved flow inputs should be scaled to free stream or ambient inputs at the flamelet scale, allowing the physics to determine the velocity and scalar fields in the flame zone.
-In other words, extinction of the flamelet is still the result of the local strain rate in the flame zone, but this local strain rate is determined from the local physics of the problem rather than scaled from the resolved scale.
-While a significant improvement to flamelet modeling, the FPV has drawn certain criticisms with its definition of progress variable because it is based on an arbitrary choice of physical parameters, often a subset of product mass fractions.
-Furthermore, it contains an implicit constant-density approximation \cite{Pierce} because the flame is determined by diffusion alone (advection is neglected).
+The present authors believe that, when treating turbulent combustion at the Kolmogorov scale, the resolved flow inputs should be scaled to free stream or ambient inputs at the flamelet scale, allowing the sub-scale physics to determine the velocity and scalar fields in the flame zone.
+In other words, the extinction of the flamelet is still the result of the local strain rate in the flame zone, but this local strain rate is determined from the local physics of the problem rather than scaled directly from the resolved scale and presumed via a PDF.
+While a significant improvement to flamelet modeling, the FPV has drawn certain criticisms with the arbitrary definition of progress variable.
+Furthermore, another approximation \cite{Pierce} is sometimes made whereby the flame is determined by diffusion alone (advection is neglected).
 By neglecting shear strain, it further assumes irrotationality.